 I love ME some scones.
 Any scone.
 All the flavors.
 Doesn’t matter.
-So I love this basic scone recipe because I use it to dream up any flavor variations to serve for brunch!
-I’ll show you step by step how to make this scone recipe and then let your creativity do the rest!
+So I love this simple scone recipe, made without eggs, because I use it to dream up any flavor variations to serve for brunch!
+I’ll show you step by step how to make this easy scone recipe and then let your creativity do the rest!

 If you follow me and my little old baking blog, then you know that me and scones have some history.
 We go way back.
 Let me take you down memory lane.